 - Amazon Prime membership.
 With Prime membership, they can get great deals on products at Amazon, and get fast, low-cost or free shipping on most things they order.
 A great gift for people that do a lot of online shopping.

 - Music industry conference ticket.
 For your musician friend.
 There are some good, low-cost options out there, like the DIY Musician Conference in Nashville.
 For musicians looking to learn more and grow their careers, this is an excellent gift.

 - Concert ticket.
 For music lovers.
 Get them a concert ticket to their favorite band or artist and they will probably love you forever.
 If your local stadium or concert arena offers affordable season passes, that might be an option too.

 Best Christmas Gifts For Musicians, Final Thoughts

 I can’t speak for every musician or music lover on the planet, but personally I enjoy receiving practical gifts – things I can start using right away.

 You could gift fancy guitar picks, amplifier-shaped speakers, thumb pianos, drum stick pens, chord chart posters, a bracelet that looks like a vinyl record, a trumpet tie, or whatever else.
 But I feel like this is the kind of stuff that ends up in boxes, speaking from personal experience.

 So, it’s up to you, but I wouldn’t spend too much on knick-knacks.
 You could throw them in as add-ons, but that’s probably about it.

-But hopefully your friend will appreciate whatever gift you give them, regardless of what it is.
+But hopefully your friend will appreciate whatever gift you give them.